2024-2025 Academic Catalog

 FIN 3144 - Investments: Debt, Equity and Derivatives (3 credits)

-Risk, return and portfolio theory, knowledge of financial securities and markets.
-Introduction to mutual funds, financial securities and markets, portfolio analysis, market efficiency and performance evaluation, bond valuation, term structure of interest rates, interest rate risk, security analysis and stock valuation, options, Black-Scholes option pricing model, and futures.
-Must have a grade of C or better in prerequisite of FIN 3134.
-Sophomore Standing required.
+Risk, return and portfolio modeling theory, knowledge of financial securities and markets and the information and data contained within them.
+Introduction to mutual funds, financial securities, and markets.
+Application of financial computation and modeling through portfolio analysis, market efficiency and performance evaluation, bond valuation, term structure of interest rates, interest rate risk, security analysis and stock valuation, options, Black-Scholes option pricing model, and futures.
+Pre: Sophomore standing.

 Prerequisite(s): FIN 3134